Arnix39/alfred/README.md

 ## Aim of the project
 This project's main goal is for me to learn (or consolidate) and apply new skills:
-- ROS, OpenCV and Google Test
+- ROS/ROS2, OpenCV and Google Test
 - C++, Rust and UML

 ## Hardware